spcanelon/spcanelon/README.md

 ## About me
 - 👩🏽‍💻 Pronouns: she/her/ella
 - ⚕️ Applying biomedical informatics in the public and population health fields.
-I work on projects that develop novel data mining methods to extract pregnancy-related information from Electronic Health Records (EHR) and study the relationship between environment and disease.
+I work on projects that develop novel data mining methods to extract information from Electronic Health Record (EHR) data and study pregnancy-related and other outcomes.
 - 📫 How to reach me: Through my [personal website](https://silvia.rbind.io/contact)!

 ## Select resources